A comprehensive approach

 PhD

-Translational Research Lead
+Director Translational Research

-Hamish is the Translational Research Lead for Mindgardens, working with research leads and clinical services to implement research into practice at the system and service levels.
+Hamish is the Director Translational Research for Mindgardens, working with research leads and clinical services to implement research into practice at the system and service levels.
 In addition to supporting the strategic development of the organisation, Hamish was appointed in 2022 to lead the future direction and management of the Mindgardens Psychosis Flagship and its research portfolio.

 In addition to completing a PhD with the UNSW Discipline of Psychiatry and Mental Health, Hamish has worked clinically as a mental health exercise physiologist and in health services management as a quality improvement advisor.
 He currently holds a Conjoint Senior Lecturer position with UNSW, Sydney.